 work.
 Make sure to note things like side effects from your medication, how your disability affects your sleeping

-they are limited or perhaps you are unable to do certain things at all.
-How does your disability or medication
+are limited or perhaps you are unable to do certain things at all.
+How does your disability or medication side

 cooking, dealing with stressful situations, dealing with other people etc. Think about things you used to be able

 to do and can no longer do and jot those down.
 Perhaps there are things you can do but only for limited periods of time

 due to fatigue or pain.
 This includes difficulty using your hands, concentration problems, inability to sit long,

 memory problems, constant pain, etc. Please, keep in mind these are examples.
 Do not use these examples in your

 journal if you are not experiencing these issues.
 You want your journal to be personal and specific.
 So, you want

 to write down your issues, concerns, problems, limitations, and pain.